kwhitley/itty-router/README.md

 ```

 ### Manual Routes
+Thanks to a pretty sick refactor by [@taralx](https://github.com/taralx), we've added the ability to fully preload or push manual routes with hand-writted regex.

+Why is this useful?

-Thanks to a beautiful refactor by @taralx, we've added the ability to fully preload or push manual routes with hand-writted regex.
-This is useful because out of the box, only a tiny subset of regex "accidentally" works with itty, given that... you know... it's the thing writing regex for you in the first place.
-If you have a problem route that needs custom regex though, you're in luck!
-You can now inject your own routes using the far-less-user-friendly-but-totally-possible manual injection method (below).
+Out of the box, only a tiny subset of regex "accidentally" works with itty, given that... you know... it's the thing writing regex for you in the first place.
+If you have a problem route that needs custom regex though, you can now manually give itty the exact regex it will match against, through the far-less-user-friendly-but-totally-possible manual injection method (below).

 Individual routes are defined as an array of: `[ method: string, match: RegExp, handlers: Array<function> ]`

-###### Manually push a custom route
+###### EXAMPLE 1: Manually push a custom route
 ```js
 import { Router } from 'itty-router'